PyFilesystem/pyfilesystem2/docs/source/implementers.rst

 The following methods MAY be implemented in a PyFilesystem interface.

-These methods have a default implementation, but may be overridden if you can supply a more optimal version.
-For instance the ``getbytes`` method opens a file and reads the contents in chunks.
-If you are able to write a version which retrieves the file data without opening a file, it *may* be faster.
+These methods have a default implementation in the base class, but may be overridden if you can supply a more optimal version.

 Exactly which methods you should implement depends on how and where the data is stored.
 For network filesystems, a good candidate to implement, is the ``scandir`` methods which would otherwise call a combination of ``listdir`` and ``getinfo`` for each file.